Gmina Bojanowo

 Gmina Bojanowo is an urban-rural gmina (administrative district) in Rawicz County, Greater Poland Voivodeship, in west-central Poland.
 Its seat is the town of Bojanowo, which lies approximately 13 km north-west of Rawicz and 79 km south of the regional capital Poznań.

-The gmina covers an area of 123.5 km2, and as of 2006 its total population is 8,938, of which the population of Bojanowo is 3,014, and the population of the rural part of the gmina is 5,924.
+The gmina covers an area of 123.5 km2, and as of 2006, its total population was 8,938.
+Of this number, 3,014 residents lived in Bojanowo, while 5,924 lived in the rural part of the gmina.

 Villages

 Apart from the town of Bojanowo, Gmina Bojanowo contains the villages and settlements of Czechnów, Gierłachowo, Giżyn, Gołaszyn, Golina Wielka, Golinka, Gościejewice, Kawcze, Pakówka, Parłowice, Potrzebowo, Sowiny, Sułów Mały, Szemzdrowo, Tarchalin, Trzebosz, Wydartowo Drugie, Wydartowo Pierwsze and Zaborowice.

 Neighbouring gminas

 Gmina Bojanowo is bordered by the gminas of Góra, Miejska Górka, Poniec, Rawicz, Rydzyna and Wąsosz.